philipithomas/www.philipithomas.com/_posts/2014-10-22-simple-mapreduce.md

 ## Background

 Google published the [MapReduce algorithm](http://research.google.com/archive/mapreduce.html) for analyzing massive amounts of data in 2004.
 Whenever you hear the phrase "big data," it refers to problems that are too large for a single machine to store or calculate efficiently.
 MapReduce solves most of the analysis problems related to big data by spreading calculations over clusters of computers.
 [Hadoop](https://en.wikipedia.org/wiki/Apache_Hadoop) provides the most popular open-source way of managing large data and using MapReduce algorithms.
-Today MapReduce is mainstream, though no longer bleeding-edge.
+Today MapReduce is mainstream.

-So - in general, when you hear "big data" that probably means Hadoop is being used to store the data, which probably means that MapReduce is how data is being extracted and queried.
+So - in general, when you hear "big data" that probably means Hadoop is being used to store the data, which probably means that MapReduce is how the data is being extracted and queried.

 ## Breaking it down

 MapReduce combines two classic functions:

 * **Mapping** spreads out a function by applying it to all targets in a set.
-So - if you want to double every number in an spreadsheet, then applying that function to each cell individually would be mapping.
+So - if you want to double every cell in an spreadsheet, then applying that function to each cell individually would be mapping.
 * **Reducing** recurses through data to return an aggregated result.
-So, printing the sum of an spreadsheet column is reducing.
+So, printing the sum of a spreadsheet column is reducing.

 ## Example Revisited

 Revisiting our original example of spreading out cards, we have a basic technique for MapReduce analysis of data.
 Fair warning: it is not a rigorous example, but it illustrates its practicality.
 In our example, the people represent computers, and because they are working together they are a **cluster**.
-In most real-world applications, we assume that the data is already on every computer so handing out the cards is not a MapReduce step (*in fact, how files are stored among a cluster of computers is the real core of Hadoop*).
+In most real-world applications, we assume that the data is already on every computer - so handing out the cards is not a MapReduce step. (*In fact, how files are stored among a cluster of computers is the real core of Hadoop.*)

-By splitting out the deck of cards among multiple players and asking them to each count, you execute calculations in **parallel** because every player is counting at the same time.
+By splitting up the deck of cards among multiple players and asking them to each count, you execute calculations in **parallel** because every player is counting at the same time.
 This also makes the job **distributed** because multiple different people are working on the same problem without needing to know what their neighbors are doing.

 By telling each person to count, you are **mapping** a job to go through every card.
 Instead of having them hand you back only spade cards, you have them **reduce** what you are looking for down to a number.